REPORT: 'Unravelling the Food-Health Nexus: Addressing practices, political economy and power relations to build healthier food systems'

-IPES-Food published its second thematic report, identifying the many impacts of food systems on human health.
+IPES-Food published its second thematic report in October 2017, identifying the many impacts of food systems on human health.

 • The report reviews the latest evidence on the whole range of health impacts associated with food systems around the world to provide a full picture.

 • The multiple, interconnected pathways that generate health impacts and the practices they trace back to are identified.

 • The report examines the political economy of food systems: why evidence gaps persist, why negative impacts are systematically reproduced, and why certain problems are not politically prioritized.